bravecorvus/LaundryPi/README.md

 #Information About this Repository Specifically
-/stablePi and /stableServer is where the stable code is kept for the interface communication and the network communications portions of our project respectively.
-Since the programs are still in a developmental with many potential errors between the hardware communication and the TC/IP communication, we will store working code under testingPi and testingServer.
+`/stablePi` and `/stableServer` is where the stable code is kept for the interface communication and the network communications portions of our project respectively.
+Since the programs are still in a developmental with many potential errors between the hardware communication and the TCP/IP communication, we will store working code under `testingPi` and `testingServer`.

 ##More Information